What is a letter of intent when buying a business in Switzerland?

 An evolving document

-The letter of intent is a flexible document that can be adjusted as discussions between the parties progress.
-For example, the seller may propose modifications to align the offer with its expectations.
-This adaptability is essential to reflect the evolution of the negotiations.
+The letter of intent is a flexible document that can be adjusted as discussions progress between the parties.
+For example, the seller may propose amendments to align the offer with their expectations.
+This adaptability is essential to reflect the evolution of negotiations.

 The letter of intent: advantages and precautions